List of Deltora Quest characters: Sharn

 Sharn was a Toran descendant.
 She had never spoken to King Endon until the day of their marriage and was chosen by the chief adviser Prandine to marry Endon, because he believed her to be harmless and somewhat dumb, which would help Prandine in murdering Endon.
 However, he was proven wrong when Sharn cunningly killed Prandine on the day of the Shadow Lord's invasion.
 She took on Anna's identity and life in order to protect her son, Lief, and the royal bloodline.
 She lived in the blacksmith forge for sixteen years, living a quiet life and refusing to have the Shadow Lord's attention drawn to her.
 They did whatever they were told to, so they were not captured and Lief would eventually go on his quest.
 When Lief's identity became apparent during his quest, Sharn and Endon were captured and imprisoned in Del.
 Sharn often railed against her tormentors, refusing to give any information on the whereabouts of her son, for all they knew he was dead.
 She and Endon were both threatened in the Battle of Del, in a bid by Fallow to force Lief to show himself.
 When the Shadow Lord was defeated, she moved back to the palace, a widow, as Endon had died during the battle.
-She became The official advisor of King Lief, attending to the needs of the poor and making visits between Del and Tora when Lief was away.
-She was seriously poisoned in the final book of the series, she needed help but then got recovered with the aid of the emerald.
+She became the official advisor of King Lief, attending to the needs of the poor and making visits between Del and Tora when Lief was away.
+She was seriously poisoned in the final book of the series, but then recovered with the aid of the emerald.